eatmoresushi/eatmoresushi.github.io/resume.md

 ## Summary

-Three plus years of experience in automation testing and proficiency in automation testing tools such as Appium/Selenium, combined with extensive experience in software development and excellent communication skills.
+Three plus years of experience in software testing and proficiency in automation testing tools such as Appium/Selenium, combined with extensive experience in software development and excellent communication skills.
 I am a unique candidate who can fit in and collaborate with other members quickly to improve the quality of your software products.

 ## Work Experience

 ### **Test Analyst** `Jun 2021 - Present`

 _Foxtel Group, Sydney_<br>
+- Enhance and revise test automation scripts in Experitest SeeTest Cloud using Java and TestNG for testings on applications
+- Utilise the Charles Proxy tool to rewrite and remap API responses for diagnosing application behaviours
+- Communicate closely with other members of the QA team and the development team to test the quality of software products

 ### **Software Engineer in Test** `May 2018 - Jan 2019`